AshlynDev/AshlynDev/README.md

-##About
+## About

-#I'm a Front End Developer (I'm learning about Databases, Routing, APIs so i can become a full stack web developer) I love learning new things and learning things from others
+Im a Front End Developer (I'm learning about Databases, Routing, APIs so i can become a full stack web developer) I love learning new things and learning things from others

 ## 📊 Stats